SumaiyaTarannumNoor/All-that-I-have-tried-and-learned/Machine Learning - NLP/RNN/RNN.md

 ### 1. One-to-One RNN

-This is the simplest type of neural network architecture where there is a single input and a single output.
-It is used for straightforward classification tasks such as binary classification where no sequential data is involved.
+This is the simplest type of neural network architecture, where there is a single input and a single output.
+It is used for straightforward classification tasks such as binary classification, where no sequential data is involved.

 ![One to One RNN](https://media.geeksforgeeks.org/wp-content/uploads/20231204131135/One-to-One-300.webp)
 [Reference: GeeksforGeeks – RNN](https://www.geeksforgeeks.org/introduction-to-recurrent-neural-network/) <br>